-The Contractor and AHCCCS DFSM shall have policies, procedures, processes, and criteria in place that govern the utilization of services during short-term and long-term hospital and institutional stays to ensure that members continue to receive reasonable, appropriate care in the right health care setting to meet the members' healthcare needs.
-The Contractor shall have procedures for reviewing medical necessity prior to a planned institutional admission (pre-certification) and for determination of the medical necessity for continuation of institutional care (concurrent review).
+The Contractor shall have policies, procedures, processes, and criteria in place that govern the utilization of services during short-term and long-term hospital and institutional stays to ensure that the member continues to receive reasonable, appropriate care in the right health care setting to meet the members healthcare needs.
+The Contractor shall have procedures for review of medical necessity prior to a planned institutional admission (pre-certification) and for determination of the medical necessity for continuation of institutional care (concurrent review).

-- 1. The Policies and procedures for the concurrent review process shall: - a.
-Include relevant clinical information considered when making hospital length of stay decisions.
+- 1. Policies and procedures for the concurrent review process shall: - Include relevant clinical information considered when making hospital length of stay decisions.
 Relevant clinical information may include but is not limited to: - i.
 Symptoms, - ii.
 Diagnostic test results, - iii.
 Diagnoses, and - iv.
 Required services. - b.
-Specify timeframes and frequency for conducting concurrent reviews and decisions including: - i.
+Specify timeframes and frequency for conducting concurrent review and decisions: - i.
 Authorization for institutional stays that will have a specified date by which the need for continued stay will be reviewed, and - ii.
-Admission reviews shall be conducted within one working day after notification is provided to the Contractor by the hospital or institution (this does not apply to precertifications) as specified in 42 CFR 456.125.
+Admission reviews shall be conducted within one working day after notification is provided to the Contractor by the hospital or institution (this does not apply to precertifications) as specified in 42 CFR 456.125. - c.

-- c.
 Provide a process for review that includes but is not limited to: - Necessity of admission and appropriateness of the service setting, - ii.
 Quality of care, - iii.
 Length of stay, - iv.
 Whether services meet the member needs, - v.
 Discharge needs, and - vi.
 Utilization pattern analysis. - d.
-Establish a methodology for Contractor participation in proactive discharge planning for all members in institutional settings. - 2.
-The Criteria for decisions on coverage and medical necessity shall be clearly documented and based on reasonable medical evidence or a consensus of relevant health care professionals and: - a.
-The medical criteria shall be approved by the Contractor MM committee.
-The Criteria shall be adopted from national standards, - b.
-When providing concurrent review, the Contractor shall compare the member's medical information against medical necessity criteria that describes the condition or service, - c.
-The initial institutional stays shall be based on the Contractor-adopted criteria, the member's specific condition, and the member's projected discharge date, and - d.
-The continued stay determinations are to be based on written medical care criteria that assess the need for the continued stay.
+Establish methodology for Contractor participation in proactive discharge planning for services available upon discharge for all members in institutional settings. - 2.
+Criteria for decisions on coverage and medical necessity shall be clearly documented and based on reasonable medical evidence or a consensus of relevant health care professionals: - a.
+Medical criteria shall be approved by the Contractor MM committee.
+Criteria shall be adopted from national standards.
+When providing concurrent review, the Contractor shall compare the member's medical information against medical necessity criteria that describes the condition or service, - b.
+Initial institutional stays are to be based on the Contractor adopted criteria, the member's specific condition, and the projected discharge date, and - c.
+Continued stay determinations are to be based on written medical care criteria that assess the need for the continued stay.
 The extension of a medical stay shall be assigned a new review date each time the review occurs.
-The Contractor shall ensure that each continued stay review date is recorded in the member's medical record. - 3.
-The Contractor shall submit Attachment A, as specified in the Contract Section F, Attachment F3, Contractor Chart of Deliverables, signed by the Contractor's Medical Director to attest that a physician has certified the necessity of inpatient hospital services: - a.
+The Contractor shall ensure that each continued stay review date is recorded in the member's record. - 3.
+The Contractor shall submit, as specified in Contract, the inpatient hospital showings report, signed by the Contractor's Medical Director to attest that a physician has certified to the necessity of inpatient hospital services: - a.
 The services were periodically reviewed and evaluated by a physician, - b.
 Each admission was reviewed or screened under a utilization review program, and - c.
 All hospitalizations of members were reviewed and certified by their medical utilization staff.